Personnel Leasing in Eastern Europe

 Temporary work and agency work are often used interchangeably, but refer to different aspects of employee leasing.

-• Temporary work: focuses specifically on the leasing of employees to companies for a limited period of time.
+• Temporary employment: focuses specifically on the leasing of employees to companies for a limited period of time.
 Employees are employed by a personnel service provider and are loaned out to companies.
 In many countries, there are specific laws and regulations governing temporary work.